TourmalineCore/TourmalineCore.AspNetCore.JwtAuthentication/JwtAuthentication.Identity/README.md

 ```
 ## Login request with a Refresh Token

-Requesting login endpoint will be much the same, but you can optionally add a **clientFingerPrint** parameter, that will be saved in the database with a genereted access token.
+Requesting login endpoint will be much the same, but you can optionally add a **clientFingerPrint** parameter, that will be saved in the database with a generated access token.
 If token has fingerprint, it can only be accessed by providing the same fingerprint value.

 In addition to a access token login request will also return a **refresh token** in the response.
 ```json